VenomMeda/spring-boot-2-rest-service-basic/readme.md

 # Spring Boot 2 REST Student Service Example

 This project is a simple Spring Boot REST API for managing students, demonstrating CRUD operations using Spring Data JPA and an H2 in-memory database.

-## Features

-- List all students
-- Get a student by ID
-- Create a new student
-- Update an existing student
-- Delete a student
+It is integrated with Azure DevOps and Azure Container Instances (ACI) for CI/CD pipeline deployment.

+---

-## Technologies Used
+## 🛠️ Technologies Used

 - Java 17
 - Spring Boot 2.x